CibranLopez/CLUE/README.md

 ## Execution

-A set of user-friendly jupyter notebook have been developed, which can be run locally with pytorch dependencies.
-It makes predictions on a target dataset and evaluates uncertainty via CLUE, bayesian models and ensembles.
+A set of user-friendly jupyter notebook canm be found on the examples section, which can be run locally.
+These models train a GCNN and make predictions with uncertainty estimations (recall that CLUE can be used in any already-trained model, even with different technologies from a GNN).

 ## Authors